Last Updated on July 10, 2023

 What’s incredible about this platform is that it charges zero fees on deposits and withdrawals!
 Yes, that’s right.
 The only fee present on Coinberry is the 0.5% trading fee, which makes it an affordable marketplace for Canadian traders.

-As a high-liquidity brokerage, Coinberry also allows sellers to place their crypto orders on the market and make a profit in CAD.
-The platform has even launched a payment processing solution called Coinberry Pay for merchants and individuals who decide to accept crypto as payment.
+Being a high liquidity brokerage, Coinberry allows placing crypto orders on the market.
+The platform also launched a payment processing solution called Coinberry Pay for merchants and individuals who decide to accept crypto as payment.

 Moreover, Coinberry is one of the few local exchanges that are registered by FINTAC, Canada’s main financial regulator, and fully compliant with its regulatory framework and AML policies.
 Finally, Coinberry offers CDIC insured segregated banking which means that it never mixes company with customer funds.